About Cabrini Research

 Professor David Kaye

-Professor Mark Shackleton is the Director of Oncology at Alfred Health, a Professor of Oncology at Monash University, a Victorian Cancer Agency Clinical Research Fellow and Chair of Melanoma and Skin Cancer Trials Ltd. After training in medical oncology and at the Ludwig Institute in Melbourne, he undertook PhD studies at the Walter and Eliza Hall Institute of Medical Research and post-doctoral work at the University of Michigan, USA.
-He has received several major prizes for his research including the 2006 Victorian Premier’s Award for Medical Research, a 2010 NHMRC Achievement Award, a 2011 Pfizer Australia Fellowship, and a 2016 Victorian Cancer Agency Clinical Research Fellowship.
+His clinical interests centre on skin cancer, with his research focusing on cancer biology, developmental biology, oncogenic signalling pathways, and clinical trials.
+Professor Shackleton has received several major prizes for his research including the Victorian Premier’s Award for Medical Research, a NHMRC Achievement Award, a Pfizer Australia Fellowship, and a Victorian Cancer Agency Clinical Research Fellowship.
 In 2012, he was awarded the Australian Science Minister’s Prize for Life Scientist of the Year.

 Professor Karen Walker-Bone